kubedb/docs/docs/guides/cassandra/monitoring/alerting.md

 > To install **alerts only, without the dashboard**, set `--set grafana.enabled=false`.

-> **Note:** the dashboard's title and its two "Cassandra Phase" panels (`KubeDB Cassandra Phase Not Ready` / `Critical`) only show data when deployed to a namespace named `demo`.
-The `Cassandra Server Status` row (six panels driven by the exporter's own metrics) is correctly scoped by `grafana.jobName` regardless of namespace.
->
-> To re-run the dashboard import (e.g. after changing `grafana.jobName`, or on a `helm upgrade`), first delete the existing dashboard and Job: `curl -s -X DELETE -H "Authorization: Bearer <token>" http://localhost:3000/api/dashboards/uid/<uid>` and `kubectl delete job -n alert-cas cas-alert-demo-post-job`.
+> **Note:**  To re-run the dashboard import (e.g. after changing `grafana.jobName`, or on a `helm upgrade`), first delete the existing dashboard and Job: `curl -s -X DELETE -H "Authorization: Bearer <token>" http://localhost:3000/api/dashboards/uid/<uid>` and `kubectl delete job -n alert-cas cas-alert-demo-post-job`.

 ### Verify the PrometheusRule is created